-The Department estimates that as many as 576 facility owners and operators across this Commonwealth could be affected by the proposed measures for control of VOC emissions from industrial cleaning solvents.
-About 253 of these potentially subject facility owners and operators may meet the definition of small business (as defined in Section 3 of the Regulatory Review Act, Act 76 of 2012).
-The measures in proposed § 129.63a could affect the owners and operators of facilities involved in food manufacturing, wood and wood product manufacturing, fabricating metals, manufacturing and assembling industrial machinery and transportation equipment, fiber and fabric manufacturing, and other industries, if the potentially subject owners and operators are not already in compliance with the applicable requirements in proposed § 129.63a.
+The Department estimates that as many as 576 facility owners and operators across this Commonwealth could be affected by the final-form measures for control of VOC emissions from industrial cleaning solvents.
+About 253 of these potentially subject facility owners and operators may meet the definition of small business (as defined in Section 3 of the Regulatory Review Act (71 P. S. § 745.3).
+The measures in final-form § 129.63a could affect the owners and operators of facilities involved in food manufacturing, wood and wood product manufacturing, fabricating metals, manufacturing and assembling industrial machinery and transportation equipment, fiber and fabric manufacturing, and other industries, if the potentially subject owners and operators are not already in compliance with the applicable requirements in § 129.63a.

-It is possible that proposed § 129.63a would also apply to the owners and operators of industrial cleaning solvent operations at facilities that have not yet been identified.
+It is possible that final-form § 129.63a will also apply to the owners and operators of industrial cleaning solvent operations at facilities that have not yet been identified.
 Please see the response to Question 15 for discussion of how the Department estimated the number of potentially subject facility owners and operators.

-The proposed revisions for §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
-These revisions would not change the types or numbers of persons, businesses, small businesses, or organizations required to comply with these regulations.
+The final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
+These revisions do not change the types or numbers of persons, businesses, small businesses, or organizations required to comply with these regulations.